DHP-stottepakke/pages/pages/dmp_knowledge_base/difficult_faq.md

 ### I feel it is too much work to prepare my data for archiving in a domain-specific archive

+Subject-specific (discipline-specific, domain-specific) repositories are the first choice to ensure data will be reusable in your research community, as metadata follow domain standards.
+Comparison between datasets or reuse at large scale (e.g. meta-analysis) is easiest if subject-specific repositories are used.
+[Re3data](https://www.re3data.org/) and [FAIRsharing](https://fairsharing.org/) are curated registries and can help identifying suitable subject-specific repositories.

-Subject specific repositories such as [Metabolights](https://www.ebi.ac.uk/metabolights/editor/guides/Quick_start_Guide/Quick_start_overview), [PDB](https://www.wwpdb.org/deposition/tutorial) and [Sikt](https://sikt.no/tjenester/arkivere-data/klargjore-forskningsdata-arkivering) have guides/help-pages which makes it easier for you to prepare your data before submitting them to the repository.
+Research data repositories commonly have guides/help-pages which makes it easier for you to prepare your data before submitting them to the repository.
 See if the repository you are submitting to has such a guide.
-Familiarizing yourself with such a guide early on, such as when drafting up a DMP, makes it easier for you to plan which metadata needs to be gathered in order for you to be able to submit to your repository of choice. <!--- Apart from Sikt, these are very geared towards life sciences.
-If anyone has better examples, please feel free to remove/replace/add  -->
+Familiarizing yourself with such a guide early on, such as when drafting up a DMP, makes it easier for you to plan which metadata needs to be gathered in order for you to be able to submit to your repository of choice.

 ### What format should I store my research data in?
 You should consider a format which is common to the research discipline you are working in, which also adheres to [Open Science standards.](https://opendatahandbook.org/guide/en/appendices/file-formats/)